Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 <br />

-**Finite-time Stable Control for Multi-agent Systems**
+**Department of Mechanical and Automation Engineering, CUHK**
 <span style="float:right;">May 2020 – Aug.
 2020</span>
-*Research Supervisor: Dr. Han Dongkun, MAE, CUHK*
+*Undergraduate Research Assistant*
+<span style="float:right;">*Hong Kong*</span>
-* Redesigned the barrier function and control algorithm and achieved the time convergence and stability requirement.
+* Redesigned the barrier function and UAV control algorithm and achieved the time convergence and stability requirement.
 * Simulated the position and speed of the UAVs by MATLAB and visualized the results through video.
 * Received the annual Best Project Award as team achievement, individually received Innovation and Creativity Scholarship.